ayan-pushp/AcademicERP/README.md

   - React.js, React Hooks
   - CSS Modules
 - **Other Tools**:
-  - Maven
-  - npm
+  - Maven, npm

 ---

 ## **Contributions**
 Contributions are welcome!
-Please follow these steps:
+Follow these steps:
 1. Fork the repository.
-2. Create a new feature branch:
+2. Create a feature branch:
    ```bash
    git checkout -b feature/your-feature-name
    ```
 3. Commit and push your changes.
 4. Submit a pull request.

----
 ---